zhiming99/rpc-frmwrk/ridl/README.md

         -L：    To generate the README.md in the specified language.
 Currently we support "cn" for Chinese and "en" for English.

-        -s:     To generate the skelton code for `RPC-Over-Stream`, a new architecture with 99% of communication over stream channels.
+        -s:     To generate the skeleton code for `RPC-Over-Stream`, a new architecture with 99% of communication over stream channels.
-        -b:     To generate the skelton code with a built-in `rpcrouter`, which has lower latency and higher throughput than stand-alone rpcrouter.
+        -b:     To generate the skeleton code with a built-in `rpcrouter`, which has lower latency and higher throughput than stand-alone rpcrouter.
 ```

-Currently `ridlc` can output skelton code in C++, Python and Java.
+Currently `ridlc` can output skeleton code in C++, Python and Java.
 In the future, it will be able to generate code for other languages as well.

 ### Output for C++ project